A/B testing FAQ

 - Your variant search may be performing much worse than expected, and your users are struggling to find things.

 - Unexpected traffic, like a bot, may be affecting the A/B test.
-Turn off A/B testing before looking for unexpected traffic: set
+Make sure you turn off A/B testing before looking for such unexpected traffic by setting

 Can I extend an A/B test?